Abhiswain97/LibtorchDemo/README.md

 <br>

-> Note: In our case only the `CPUFloatType{5, 5}` tensor prints, as we have installed the cpu-olny version of libtorch.
+> Note: In our case only the `CPUFloatType{5, 5}` tensor will print, as we have installed the cpu-olny version of libtorch.
+However, I have the CUDA version also that's why you see two tensors print